solrun/yolov5/WASP_readme.md

 create_dataset.py
 ```
 but before that in the create_dataset.py change the number of desired data points.
-You need to be in the yolov5 directory when colling the script.
+You need to be in the yolov5 directory when calling the script.

-What will be created is a folder called dataset that will contain a file called
+What will be created is a folder called "dataset" that will contain a file called
 "dataset.yaml".
 This file needs to be slightly modified.
 We will need to add
 one line
 ```